tall-josh/highlighter-docs/content/docs/how-to-guides/media-search.md

 ## Search for files

-### Set search filters
+#### Set search filters

 On the left of the page are filters that let you to look at your files in different ways.
 Set your desired filters then click the 'Search' button at the bottom to see files matching those filters.
 For example, to see files that match Data Source 'My data source', choose that data source in the Data Sources dropdown then click Search.
 You can choose multiple filters.

 For more information about individual filters, see <a href="#filters">Filters</a> below.

-### See search results
+#### See search results

-First you will see a summary of the number of files you are currently seeing.
+In the top left you see a summary of the number of files you are currently seeing.
 For example if you see '100 of 450 files', that means you currently have 450 results for your current search criteria, but you are only seeing 100 of them because they are paginated.
-Click a number to go to that page of results,click the Next/Prev buttons, or the First/Last buttons.
+Click a number to go to that page of results, click the Next/Prev buttons, or the First/Last buttons.

 To change the number of results per page, see the section below <a href="#results-per-page">Results Per Page</a>.